ds5678/ModComponent/Template/README.txt

 This description is intended for people comfortable with writing/modify/compiling code, reading online manuals and finding answers by using Google.

-While my goal with creating ModComponent is to make creating new items for The Long Dark as easy as possible, this cannot be a subsitute for learning how to modding.
+While my goal with creating ModComponent is to make creating new items for The Long Dark as easy as possible, this cannot be a subsitute for learning how to do modding.
 You will need to understand how The Long Dark works. ("You can't change what you don't understand") You will need to understand how Unity works.
 You will need to understand how C# works.

 Having said that:
-By all means ask how to do a certain things before spending weeks trying to figure it out all on your own.
+By all means ask how to do certain things before spending weeks trying to figure it out all on your own.
 If you think this README or the sample project or ModComponent contains an error or could/should be improved: I'd love to hear that.
 --------------------------------------------------------------------------------